carlocardella/vscode-TextToolbox/README.md

 Please open an issue to leave a comment, report a bug, request a feature etc... (you know the drill).

+### Workspace Trust

+The extension does not require any special permission, therefore is enabled to run in an [Untrusted Workspace](https://github.com/microsoft/vscode/issues/120251)

 ## Current list of commands

 * UPPERCASE